 How do you do that?

-You follow Amazon’s guidelines to secure a position on the first page for your desired search term (also known as a keyword).
+You follow Amazon SEO guidelines to secure a position on the first page for your desired search term (also known as a keyword).

 The exact path you can adopt to rank your Amazon products and listings on the world’s biggest search engine – Google.

-The good news is it will not hurt your rankings on Amazon at all, but it will help you be more unique and outrank on Amazon and Google.
+The good news is that it will not hurt your Amazon rankings at all, but it will help you be more unique and outrank Amazon and Google.

 So optimizing your listings on Amazon is a win-win: You are more likely to secure some good positions on Amazon and Google.